 Certificate in Enterprise Resource Planning (ERP)

 SAP is the leading global provider of ERP software.
 More than 200,000 organizations around the world use SAP software to streamline the management of their business processes.
 More than 80% of Fortune 1000 companies use SAP to integrate their business activities.
-To best use their SAP solutions, organizations need people with ERP knowledge and skill to drive business processes effectiveness and efficiency.
+To best use their SAP solutions, organizations need people with ERP knowledge and skill to drive business processes effectively and efficiently.

-NDSU is a member of the SAP University Alliances which allows our students to learn by having access to SAP data to manipulate and experience real world situations.
+North Dakota State University is a member of the SAP University Alliances, which allows our students to learn by having access to SAP data to manipulate and experience real world situations.